76ers take Fultz, Lakers grab Ball to start NBA draft - News 12 Now

 Silver has talked about changing the NBA’s limit, saying the current rule that American-born players must be 19 and a year out of high school, but teams seem just fine with the current system.
 The run of freshmen bettered the 2014 record of four straight first-year players to start the draft, finally ending when the New York Knicks took French guard Frank Ntilikina at No. 8 .

 The top 10 was rounded out with two more freshmen: Dennis Smith Jr. of North Carolina State to Dallas at No. 9, and Gonzaga’s Zach Collins at No. 10 with the Kings’ second pick, which was later dealt to Portland for a pair of picks.
-Last year’s record of 14 first-round freshmen fell when Brooklyn grabbed Jarrett Allen from Texas at No. 22.
+Last year’s record of 14 freshmen fell when Brooklyn grabbed Jarrett Allen from Texas at No. 22, and there were 16 total among the 30 first-round picks – and just two seniors.

-The NBA champion Golden State Warriors and Cleveland Cavaliers didn’t have a pick in the two-round draft.
+NBA champion Golden State and Cleveland didn’t have a pick in the two-round draft, though the Warriors acquired the rights to second-rounder Jordan Bell from Chicago.

+There have been a flurry of trades since the Warriors beat the Cavaliers in the NBA Finals, though most of the moves on draft night were minor.
+Things could heat up again in the coming days before free agency starts on July 1.

 —